pkgw/conda-recipes/README.md

 ## How it All Works

-Many of my Conda packages involve compiled code, and a big challenge is building such packages in a way that’s as platform-independent as possible.
-The OS X developer tools make this fairly manageable.
-But Linux is harder, especially since Conda doesn't explicitly specify the ABIs that they target.
-However, things built on CentOS 5 are generally highly portable — but no one wants to run CentOS 5 as their primary OS since it’s ancient!

-So there are two main components to how I build my [Conda] packages.
-First, I have set up a [Docker] environment that allows me to build packages repeatably inside a stable, containerized Centos 5 environment.
+There are two main components to how I build my [Conda] packages.
+First, I have set up a [Docker] environment that allows me to build packages repeatably inside a stable, containerized Linux environment.
 Then, I’ve written the [Conda recipes](recipes) that actually define the packages that I build.
 I’ve written up notes on how the system works if you might be interested in doing similar things.